larkjs/lark-router/README.md

 #### directory
 The `directory` configuration option (optional) is the path to a directory.
-Specify a directory to have router scan all files recursively to find files that match the controller-spec API.
+Specify a directory to have enrouten scan all files recursively to find files that match the controller-spec API.
 With this API, the directory structure dictates the paths at which handlers will be mounted.